Calciopoli Scandal: Juventus Relegation Amidst Match-Fixing

-Most Inter fans I know (and fans of other teams too, for that matter) genuinely believe that Calciopoli was all about Juventus, and that Inter are the honest ones in this.
-They don’t know that Inter benefited from the statute of limitations for accusations far more serious than those levelled against Juventus, simply because they were never informed.
-When I tell them the facts, they just brush them off as idle gossip.
+Most Inter fans I know (and fans of other teams, too, for that matter) genuinely believe that Calciopoli was all about Juventus and that Inter are the honest ones in this.
+They don’t know that Inter benefited from the statute of limitations for accusations much more severe than those levelled against Juventus simply because they were never informed.
+When I tell them the facts, they just brush them off as idle gossip.”

-As a Juventus fan, how did you feel about the Calciopoli and Moggi’s involvement?
-It could be argued that Juventus didn’t need any help from the dark-arts to win titles?
+As a Juventus fan, how did you feel about the Calciopoli and Luciano Moggi’s involvement?
+It could be argued that Juventus didn’t need any help from the dark arts to win titles.

-If you want to speak about dark arts, I’d look in Moratti’s direction.
+If you want to speak about dark arts, I would suggest you look in Moratti’s direction.
 Capello and the Juventus players still say that they won their scudetti fairly and squarely on the pitch.
-And they did.
+And they did.”

 From a Juventus fan’s perspective, is there an additional sense of rivalry between Inter and Juventus because of the ‘Cardboard Scudetto’ handed to Inter?

-In the years following the Calciopoli, as John alluded to, Moggi’s defence lawyers in his criminal trial would bring findings to FIGC’s doorstep that had somehow escaped the original Calciopoli trial.
+As John alluded to in the years following the Calciopoli, Luciano Moggi’s defence lawyers in his criminal trial would bring findings to FIGC’s doorstep that had somehow escaped the original Calciopoli trial.

-Inter’s involvement in potential match-fixing were cast into the spotlight.
+Inter’s involvement in potential match-fixing was cast into the spotlight.
 The FIGC’s chief investigator, Stefanie Palazzi, was tasked with examining the new evidence in the form of wiretaps.

-So, the view that Moggi’s Juventus had an exclusive relationship with the designators of Serie A officials was false.
-The club who was awarded the 2005/06 Scudetto was just as heavily involved.
-Although, Moggi was never found to have contacted referees directly as Facchetti did.
+So, the view that Luciano Moggi’s Juventus had an exclusive relationship with the designators of Serie A officials was false.
+The club awarded the 2005/06 Scudetto was just as heavily involved.
+Although, Moggi never contacted referees directly as Facchetti did.

-A statute of limitations for those unaware is simply a period of time after an event which, when surpassed, disables the ability for legal proceedings to be initiated.
-It could also be defined as Inter Milan’s saviour in terms of any possible further sanctions.
+A statute of limitations for those unaware is simply a period of time after an event that prevents legal proceedings from being initiated when surpassed.
+It may also be defined as Inter Milan’s saviour regarding possible further sanctions.

-Moggi initially received a five-year prison sentence for his role in the scandal.
-With appeals this was first reduced to two years and four months.
-In 2015, the final ruling saw Moggi acquited of criminal conspiracy with no further trials pencilled in, due to the statute of limitations.
+Luciano Moggi initially received a five-year prison sentence for his role in the scandal.
+With appeals, it was later reduced to two years and four months.
+In 2015, the final ruling saw Moggi acquitted of criminal conspiracy with no further trials pencilled in due to the statute of limitations.
 Giraudo, Moggi’s partner in crime, also saw his sentence of one year and eight months for fraud wiped off due to the statute.

-The majority of football fans worldwide may not be aware of Palazzi’s findings.
-You could be hard-pressed to find many football fans outside of Italy that do.
+Most football fans worldwide may not be aware of Palazzi’s findings.
+You would be hard-pressed to find many football fans outside of Italy who do.

-Following Palazzi’s report, the then-president of FIGC, Giancarlo Abete, proclaimed that there is no legal grounds to strip the 2005/06 Scudetto from Inter Milan.
-Accompanying his comments, he did say that perhaps Inter should chalk the Scudetto off their records and leave it unassigned under ethics reasonings.
+Following Palazzi’s report, the then-president of FIGC, Giancarlo Abete, proclaimed no legal grounds to strip the 2005/06 Scudetto from Inter Milan.
+However, accompanying his comments, he did say that perhaps Inter should chalk the Scudetto off their records and leave it unassigned under ethics reasonings.